Bucks reset, out to even series with Heat in Game 2 | Sports-Games

 Antetokounmpo also had a poor night at the line in the Game 1 loss to Orlando, going 4-for-9.
 He rebounded to go 7-for-8 in Game 2 as part of a 28-point, 20-rebound double-double.
 The Heat limited Antetokounmpo to 12 field goal attempts in the series opener.
 It was his fewest shots since taking 10 in a loss at Boston in Game 5 of their first-round series in 2018.

 Antetokounmpo fired up 23 shots in his next game that time, scoring 31 points in a win.
 Milwaukee went without guard Eric Bledsoe in Game 1 due to a strained hamstring.
-His status for Game 2 is to be determined.
+He is listed as questionable for Game 2.

 The Bucks outshot the Heat overall (49.3 percent to 46.4) and on 3-pointers (45.7 percent to 38.7), but took nine fewer shots than Miami.
 Nineteen Bucks turnovers and 12 Heat offensive rebounds contributed to that disparity.
 Antetokounmpo was harassed into a game-high six of the turnovers.